Blog/Navigating Copyright and Fair Use as an Educator

 Creative Commons licenses are readily available for free through the Creative Commons organization.
-When registering a Creative Commons license with them, individuals (including educators) can require any or all of the following criteria when others utilize or share their original work:
+When registering a Creative Commons license, individuals (including educators) may require any or all of the following criteria when others utilize or share their original work:

-- Non-Commercial – Prevents those utilizing or sharing a licensed work from doing so for commercial purposes.
-In other words, they cannot profit from any work that utilizes the licensed work in whole or part
+Non-Commercial – Prevents the use of a licensed work for commercial purposes.
+In other words, individuals utilizing the work cannot profit from any derivative work, in whole or part

 Recommendations for Sharing with Students